-Feed My Sheep Spilman Memorial Baptist Church Dr. H. Powell Dew, Jr. April 24, 2022 Text: John 21:1-14 Purpose: Christ commissions Peter to return to his original calling - Be a Fisher of men.
+Spilman Memorial Baptist Church Dr. H. Powell Dew, Jr. April 24, 2022

+Text: John 21:1-14

+Purpose: Christ commissions Peter to return to his original calling to be a "Fisher of men."
 We too can be fishers of men!
+We are also called to "Feed the Sheep."

 One Sunday morning, a pastor assured his congregation he was their servant and that they should feel free to call him anytime they had a problem.

 Later that night the pastor's phone rang at 3 a.m.
 On the other end was a dear elderly lady who said, "Pastor, I can't sleep."